History of conservatism in the United States: Religious Right

 An unexpected new factor was the emergence of the religious right as a cohesive political force that gave strong support to conservatism.

 By the 1950s, many conservatives emphasized the Judeo-Christian roots of their values.
 Goldwater noted that conservatives "believed the communist projection of man as a producing, consuming animal to be used and discarded was antithetical to all the Judeo-Christian understandings which are the foundations upon which the Republic stands."
 Ronald Reagan frequently emphasized Judeo-Christian values as necessary ingredients in the fight against communism.
 Belief in the superiority of Western Judeo-Christian traditions led conservatives to downplay the aspirations of Third World and to denigrate the value of foreign aid.
 Since the 1990s, the term "Judeo-Christian" has been primarily used by conservatives.

 Evangelicals had been politicized in the 1920s, battling to impose prohibition and to stop the teaching of evolution in the schools (as in the Scopes Trial of 1925), but had largely been politically quiet since the 1930s.
 The emergence of the "religious right" as a political force and part of the conservative coalition dates from the 1970s and was a response to secularization and Supreme Court rulings on school prayer and abortion.
 According to Wilcox and Robinson, "The Christian Right is an attempt to restore Judeo-Christian values to a country that is in deep moral decline....
 [They] believe that society suffers from the lack of a firm basis of Judeo-Christian values and they seek to write laws that embody those values".
 Especially important was the hostile reaction to the Roe v.
 Wade Supreme Court decision legalizing abortion, which brought together Catholics (who had long opposed abortion) and evangelical Protestants (who were new to the issue).

-Noting the anger of Catholic bishops at losing state funding because of the Catholic opposition to gay adoptive parents, along with other social issues, The New York Times reported in late 2011 as follows:
+Noting the anger of Catholic bishops at losing state funding because of the Catholic opposition to gay adoptive parents, along with other social issues, The New York Times reported in late 2011:

 The idea that religious Americans are now the victims of government-backed persecution is now a frequent theme not just for Catholic bishops, but also for Republican presidential candidates and conservative evangelicals.